ben-norton/stadocgen-development/README.md

 ### Testing
 * Open the command line window and navigate to the project root directory
-* Make sure the virtual environment is activated (conda activate stadcogen-venv)
+* Make sure the virtual environment is activated (conda activate stadcogen-venv or .\.stadocgen-venv\Scripts\activate)
 * At the commend line, enter $flask run
 * Open a browser to localhost:5000
 * To end testing and stop the development server, press CTRL+C in the command line window